-I have done a great job at finding amazing deals on almost everything for my children (used toys, books, games, outdoor items, strollers, clothing, etc.) I have also resold many of the pricier items on Craigslist and gotten much of my money back (sometimes I even MAKE money on the deal!)
+I have done a great job at finding amazing deals on almost everything for my children (used toys, books, games, outdoor items, strollers, clothing, etc.) I have also resold many of the pricier items on Craigslist and gotten much (if not all) of my money back!

 Of course, if we had nicer clothing in better condition, it might be worth my time — but since I don’t foresee that happening any time soon, I’ll continue to go the donation route!

-As for kids clothing, we have a few friends and relatives who we give certain items and sizes to — the rest goest to the local thrift store down the road.
+As for kids clothing, we have a few friends and relatives who we give certain items and sizes to — the rest goes to the local thrift store down the road.

 Oh, and since I get asked this question ALL the time, I should mention that I don’t record anything we donate for tax purposes.
-I used to do this, and my accountant told me it hardly made any difference on our tax refund.
-So it’s one less thing I feel I need to do — and a few less papers to store!
+I used to do this, and my accountant told me it hardly made any difference on our tax refund (especially for used kids’ clothing).
+So it’s one less thing I feel I need to do — and a less paperwork to manage!

-I know there are many people who feel bad about the fact that they don’t try to “get their money back” out of their used clothing… even though they would rather just donate it.
+The reason I wanted to share this post today is because I know so many people who feel guilty about the fact that they don’t try to “get their money back” out of their used clothing… even though they would rather just donate it.

-If that sounds like you, I hope this post will alleviate some of the guilt and give you the freedom to just donate it — if that’s what you’d rather do!
+If that sounds like you, I hope this post will alleviate some of your guilt and give you the freedom to just donate it!